0icj/skins/README.md

 <p align="center">

-Feel free to using my skin elements (including ietherial) I would rather appreciate you ❤️
+Feel free to use my skin elements (including ietherial) I would rather appreciate you ❤️

 </p>